fossable/goldboot/README.md

 therefore not ideal for storing large databases, archives, logs, etc.

 ## Getting Started

+Let's build a Windows 10 image since Windows known for its laborious install process.

 First, create a directory which can later be added to version control:
 ```sh